Are you serious about running a profitable Google Ads campaign?

 How CTR Affects the Quality of Your Web Traffic and Your Conversion Rates

 If your Click-Through Rate is crappy, then your ad likely isn’t very relevant.
-And if users don’t think your ad is relevant, it’s either not very informative or the audience you’re targeting doesn’t want what you’re selling (or both).
+It’s either not very informative or the audience you’re targeting doesn’t want what you’re selling.

 What the HELL does that mean?
 What kind of shirts?
-Could you possibly be more nondescript?!
+Could you be more nondescript?!

-So, this user is probably not going to click on your link.
-She’s most likely going to be more trusting of the highly descriptive ad below yours and other users are likely going to feel the same way.
-Hence, low CTR.
+This user probably won’t click on your ad.
+She’ll likely be more trusting of the highly descriptive ad below yours.
+Other users are likely going to feel the same way.

 So what happens next?
-The user leaves your site without buying anything.
-You paid hard earned money for that click and all you got in return was a high bounce rate.
-The same thing keeps happening with other users.
-You’re spending money on clicks, they’re not buying, your cost per conversion goes through the roof, you get mad and think advertising doesn’t work because your ROI is nil.
+She eaves your site without buying anything.
+You paid hard-earned money for that click and all you got in return was a high bounce rate.

 What is a Good Click-Through Rate?

 Well, the average CTR for a Google Paid Search ad is around 2%.
 But… that’s just average.
 And why be average when you can be awesome?
 In my opinion, you should strive for AT LEAST 3% but if you’re achieving 5-7% then you deserve a round of applause!

 For Facebook ads, I’d recommend aiming for 1% or more.